 We have adopted a shareholder rights plan.
 Under the terms of this agreement, we can in effect prevent a person or group from acquiring more than 15% of the outstanding shares of our common stock, because, unless we approve of the acquisition, after the person acquires more than 15% of our outstanding common stock, all other stockholders will have the right to purchase securities from us at a price that is less than their then fair market value, which would substantially reduce the value and influence of the stock owned by the acquiring person.
-Our board of directors can prevent the agreement from operating by approving of the transaction, which gives us significant power to approve or disapprove of an acquiror's efforts to acquire a large interest in our company.
+Our board of directors can prevent the agreement from operating by approving the transaction, which gives us significant power to approve or disapprove of the efforts of a person or group to acquire a large interest in our company.